 First of all, I'm a guy.
 Holly is short for Hollister.
-As a kid, "Holly" caused me a lot of grief and suffering.
+As a kid, "Holly" caused me a lot of grief.
 Nowadays I like it.
-People remember a guy named Holly and that is good when one believes himself to be a semi-celebrity.
+People remember a guy named Holly and that is good when one believes himself to be a very semi-celebrity.

 I practice my semi-celebritidom in Philadelphia.
 Owned a restaurant called "Holly Moore's" back in the late 70's and early 80's during Philadelphia's Restaurant Renaissance.
 Sort of a neighborhood café for Rittenhouse Square, Philadelphia's high rent district.
 Featured open faced sandwiches, curries, pastas and Nadine's desserts.